thegroosalugg/CastleCarnage/Castle Carnage/README.md

 > If you fail, the enemy attacks you 3 times without taking damage

 Select [y] to run through rooms and get random outcomes based on the room chosen
-> The probability of what's inside the room will always change. even if you've been to the room before
+> The probability of what's inside the room will always change, even if you've been to the room before
 > Your decision matters, the probability is set when the rooms are displayed, not after your input
 > If you avoid combat and only explore rooms, the enemy can randomly attack you
 > If you keep attacking, your weapon will break and you will be forced to run through rooms